 - Cheese Filling: Add in the butter, cottage cheese or sour cream, cheddar cheese, and salt.
 Once smooth, set aside.

 - Roll: Cut the dough into two equal pieces and set one aside, keeping it covered to prevent it from drying out.
 Roll the other piece out on a floured surface until it is ⅛ inch in thickness.

 - Cut and Fill: Using a 3-inch cookie cutter, cut circles in the dough as close as possible to maximize the amount of usable dough.
 Add about ½ tablespoon of the potato mixture to the center of the rounds and then fold over.
 Pinch the edges together tightly to seal the filling in.
 Make sure to really pinch the dough together because you don’t the filling to burst out.

 - Fill the Rest: Set aside all the finished pierogis and then repeat the process with the remaining half of the dough.

-- Onions: Add the chopped onion and butter to a large skillet.
+- Brown the Onions: Add the chopped onion and butter to a large skillet.
 Cook the onions on medium-low for about 20 minutes, until the onions are nice and browned.